sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         2. Put each application in its own container: Use Docker-Compose
     * Why do we need to have a seperate container for each service?
         - Because each service could require different levels of scaling up.
-        - Eg: I we have more customers on the Web but fewer products to sell then; the Web-FE may require 3X (3 instances) scaling and the Database might require 1X.
+        - Eg: If we have more customers on the Web but fewer products to sell then; the Web-FE may require 3X (3 instances) scaling and the Database might require 1X.
         - If we have all applications in 1 container all the applications will have to be scaled to the same level hence many times wasting resources.
         - Version control is easier to manage in case of dependencies for each application seperately when they are in different containers.
         - When using managed services on the cloud it becomes easier to integrate them when using docker-compose.